leonardpasi/card-game-vision/README.md

 # card-game-vision

-## Overview
----
+This work was completed in **2021** as a graded project for the EPFL Image Analysis and Pattern Recognition course, taught by Prof. Jean-Philippe Thiran.
+The final grade was **6/6**.

+In short, the goal is to predict the outcome of a new unseen card game, given noisy pictures of the rounds of several card games (with handwritten digits) as a training set.
+A detailed description of the requirements follows below.

+## Project description and requirements

-## 0. Introduction
+### 0. Introduction

-An anonymous researcher that we will name Lann Yecun is convinced that the MNIST dataset still has great potential.
-He decides to create a playing card game based on MNIST digits and different figures.
 The game uses a standard 52 card deck which is composed of four French suits/colours: clubs (&#9827;), diamonds (&#9830;), hearts (&#9829;) and spades (&#9824;).
-Each suit includes 10 digit cards (from 0 to 9) and 3 figures (Jack-J, Queen-Q, and King-K).
+Each suit includes 10 MNIST digit cards (from 0 to 9) and 3 figures (Jack-J, Queen-Q, and King-K).
 Here is an example of the 13 spade cards with their name.

 <img src="media/example_cards.png">